 In the district’s south, the colorful Pink Dog Creative is also worth a look.
 Pink Dog Creative is home to 30 local artists, a coffee shop, and two restaurants.

 Built up a thirst on your art adventure?
-Grab a pint at the Wedge Brewing Company.
+Grab a pint of craft beer at the Wedge Brewing Company.
 At the main Wedge Studios location, several food trucks are also parked outside to help you demolish your hunger.

+There are also plenty of great dining options around the River Arts District that give credence to Asheville’s nickname among foodies, Foodtopia.
 For a taste of Southern BBQ in North Carolina, pull up a chair at 12 Bones Smokehouse.
-The most famous smokehouse in Asheville, 12 Bones Smokehouse slow-smokes their meats on cherry and oak wood.
+The most famous smokehouse in the Asheville region, 12 Bones Smokehouse slow-smokes their meats on cherry and oak wood.
 Its drool-worthy BBQ is some of the city’s most mouth-watering.
 BBQ fans can’t miss it!

 Asheville Urban Trail